 Check Your Plants

 There is a wide array of plants that can be dangerous for your canine.
 Many toxic plants are actually often overlooked as being harmless.
 For instance, most dog owners have no idea that both aloe vera plants and daisies are toxic to canines.
-Taking an inventory of the plants you have in your yard and then removing any possible threats can go a long way towards keeping your pet safe and give you some peace of mind.
+Take an inventory of the plants you have in your yard and then remove any possible threats.
+This can go a long way towards keeping your pet safe and give you some peace of mind.

 There are many temptations for dogs when they’re outdoors.
 Therefore regardless of whether your pet is fully-trained or is just starting to learn the basics, you’ll want to make sure your yard is secure.
 Installing a fence that your pet cannot squeeze through or under will help to keep him safe.

 You’ll also want to make sure that it’s tall enough that it can’t be jumped over.
-And don’t forget to move any items adjacent to the fence that can be used to climb on and get over the fence as well.
+And don’t forget to move any items adjacent to the fence that pooch can climb on to scramble over the fence.